ValentinHerrmann/VideoWallpaper_Proxy/README.md

 ## 📄 Files

-- `video.html` - Random video redirect (use this URL for KDE Plasma)
+- `video-feed.mov` - Random video redirect with .mov extension (use this URL for KDE Plasma)
+- `video.html` - Alternative HTML version of the redirect
 - `index.html` - Web player with controls for browser viewing
 - `video-feed-server.js` - Optional local Node.js server (if you prefer running locally)
 - `LICENSE` - License information